Wildebeasts/GrowServer/README.md

 docker compose up -d
 ```

-or you want to run the database & redis only (this were for development only) then simply running
+or you want to run the database & redis only (this for development only) then simply running

 ```sh
 docker compose up -d db redis